gidobot/UWOpticalSystemsDesignTools/README.md

 # Tool Use

-From src folder, launch tool GUI as
+From src folder, launch GUI as
 `python main.py`

+Example image of the user interface
 ![alt text](resources/interface.png)

 ## Python Dependencies: